k8s-sec/cloud-native-security-tutorial/docs/scanning.md

 Now try Trivy on your favourite images!

-## Including vulnerability scanning in CI/CD
+## Vulnerability scanning in CI/CD

 One way to "shift left" security is to include vulnerability scanning as an automatic step in CI/CD.
 Your build steps might be something like this: